elevateforhumanity/fix2/docs/setup/MANUAL_DURABLE_SETUP.md

 ## What This Does

-The bridge script will automatically inject your enrollment programs (AI & Machine Learning, Data Science Bootcamp, Cybersecurity Specialist) into the Durable.co site wherever you place the `data-efh-slot` divs.
+The bridge script will automatically inject your enrollment programs (AI & Machine Learning, Data Science Bootcamp, Cybersecurity Specialist) into the  site wherever you place the `data-efh-slot` divs.

 ## Troubleshooting